When choosing health insurance for your company, there are many decisions to make. One of the first may be what type of plan to choose.

 Related Article: Should Small Businesses Offer Dental and Vision Insurance?

-The Bottom Line: Pick What Works for Your Team
+The Bottom Line: Pick What Fits Your Team

 Remember that every health insurance plan varies.
 It’s important to carefully review each one as it pertains to your teams’ needs.